January 5th 2018

 Feeling anxious or stressed 24/7?
 Hypnotherapist and anxiety expert Chloe Brotheridge explains how being more mindful with these quick tricks could be the answer

 Chances are you've heard of the term 'mindfulness'.
-It's a term that has been used a tonne recently, with promises that it can help you to be happier, less anxious and even slimmer.
+It's a term that has been used a lot recently, with promises that it can help you to be happier, less anxious and even slimmer.

 Mindfulness essentially means being present in the moment, rather than allowing our thoughts to spiral into worries about the past or the future.
 When we're mindful, we're focused totally in the here and now, and we're able to observe any troublesome thoughts or feelings, without judgement, as they arise.